 Since 2001: past, present and future of democratic municipalism through decentralized

-cooperation and citizen participation.
+cooperation and public participation.

-The emergence of participatory democracy and the rise of municipalism as two sides of the
+The emergence of participatory democracy and the rise of municipalism as two sides of the same

 The idea and practice of participatory democracy emerged in Latin America in a context of democratic recovery and strong mobilization of social actors such as unions, neighborhood associations and other social movements.
 It also appeared in countries of the global North, largely as a response to the crisis of representative democracy, as seen in the increase in political disaffection, distrust of political parties and institutions, and the decline in electoral turnout or voting for extremist parties.